lindnjoe/Virtual-Input-Pins/README.md

 This is an example with 2 ams units that are hooked up to indivdual tool heads.
-This is for use with AFC-Klipper-Add-On
+This is for use with AFC-Klipper-Add-On.

 Each extruder that has an ams connected must be defined in AFC_Hardware.cfg.
 All AFC_ files go in printer_data/config/AFC.